TanStack/router/docs/framework/react/guide/route-trees.md

 export const Route = createRootRoute()
 ```

-> 🧠 You can also create a root route via the `rootRouteWithContext<TContext>()` function, which is a type-safe way of doing dependency injection for the entire router.
+> 🧠 You can also create a root route via the `createRootRouteWithContext<TContext>()` function, which is a type-safe way of doing dependency injection for the entire router.
 Read more about this in the [Context Section](./guide/router-context) -->

 ## Anatomy of a Route